api3dao/airnode/packages/validator/README.md

 }
 ```

 This means all the parameters are required, OIS will be valid only if it has all of them.
 Empty parentheses `{}` mean parameter can have any value except non-empty object.
-Example of valid OIS using validator structure above:
+Example of valid OIS using template above:

 ```
 {